Chapter 9

 Where AR Models Are Used

-You’ll find AR popping up in all sorts of places — not just online stores.
-It’s becoming part of the full customer journey.
+AR is popping up in all sorts of places — not just online stores.
+It's becoming part of the full customer journey.
 Common uses include:

-AR can live inside your website or through a standalone mobile app.
-Either way, it’s important to share the intended use with your 3D team early on.
+AR can be embedded in a website or accessed through a standalone mobile app.
+Either way, it's important to share the intended use with the 3D team early on.
 That helps them pick the right format, test it properly, and make sure everything runs smoothly.
 A quick check in the real environment can save a lot of back-and-forth later.

 How AR Models Are Made